Analysis | The things Americans are most worried about are things they prefer Biden to deal with

 You may have noticed something remarkable about these numbers: even as unemployment has spiked and the economy stalled this year, that hasn’t been identified as a significant problem in the view of the American public.

 Why not?
 Because, instead, the concern is focused on the pandemic, which spurred that economic difficulty.
-Gallup has a general category for disease that includes concerns about coronavirus (as it included concern about the Ebola virus, which accelerated just in time for the 2014 midterm elections).
+Gallup has a general category for disease that includes concerns about the coronavirus (as it included concern about the Ebola virus, which accelerated just in time for the 2014 midterm elections).

 Again, this is not a strong suit for Trump.
 In poll after poll, including our own, Biden has an advantage in dealing with the issue.